sudharsan-007/KeyVault-SSH/README.md

 - Generate properly formatted SSH config entries
 - Manage keys with ssh-agent for password-less login
 - Delete keys and their configuration when no longer needed
-- View all keys in your system with table or list formats
+- View all keys in your system with table or list formats with sequential numbering
+- Display IP addresses for your SSH keys in verbose mode
 - Generate keys following cloud provider workflows (key first, then server creation)
 - Support for multiple users on the same server
 - Provider-specific instructions for Digital Ocean, Linode, and GCP